 At it’s heart, content marketing is all about doing the one thing any successful business must do to stay viable for the long term; create value for their customers and build relationships.
 In this case the content’s value is what brings customers in and creates the relationship.
 It’s this relationship that will eventually generate revenue, and keep it coming in for years to come.
 In the best case scenario, the relationship spawns a satisfied, lifetime customer, who evangelizes about the company and their experience with them.

-How Content Marketing Works for Business Large and Small
+How Offer Based Content Marketing Works for Business Large and Small

 Think back to the value proposition.
 Current and prospective customers are looking for a solution to one or more problems.
 Content marketing provides them with at least a partial solution, delivering information that helps the customer identify and/or solve their problem.
 At the very least it reveals more about the nature of the problem and possible solutions to it.